jayvirtanen/Soapbox-Helm/Readme.md

 https://gitlab.com/soapbox-pub/soapbox

 To Do:
-Generate salt, keys, and tokens during pipeline
+Generate salt, keys, and tokens during pipeline \n
 Use secrets for DB credentials